openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 a specific audience and nonce.

-Unless the attacker has access to the initial request between the Verifier and the wallet, the attacker cannot know the nonce that is expected in the flow.
+Unless the attacker has access to the initial request between the Verifier and the Wallet, the attacker cannot know the nonce that is expected in the flow.
 This works similar to the state value in classic OAuth flows.